jab/bidict/docs/basic-usage.rst

    bidict({1: 2, 0: 0})

-Now let's do the exact same thing, but with a different order of the items that we pass to `~bidict.bidict.forceupdate`:
+Now let's do the exact same thing, but with a different order of the items that we pass to :meth:`~bidict.bidict.forceupdate`:

 .. doctest::